provenance-io/metadata-asset-model/docs/mismo.md

 <a name="tech.figure.loan.v1beta1.MISMOLoan"></a>

 ### MISMOLoan
-Loan originators may choose to simply upload a MISMO standardized loan package to store static loan data collected through their Loan Origination System.
-The current standard is MISMO 3.4.
+Loan originators may choose to simply upload a MISMO standardized Loan Package to store static loan data collected through their Loan Origination System.
+The current standard is MISMO v3.4.

 This data is generally not expected to change over time.
 The evolving state of the loan (commonly called "servicing data") is represented by the [`LoanState`](loan_state) proto.